anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 ---

-Iterators are ES6's new way of travering data.
+Iterators are ES6's new way of traversing data.

 ## Iterable.
 An Iterable is a data struvture that makes its elements publicly available by implementing a method whose key is `[Symbol.Iterator]`.